Teacher Code of Conduct

 • The relationship between students and staff must remain strictly professional.
 Teachers must not socialize with the students in a way that would be deemed inappropriate by others in the profession.
 Teachers should not give gifts to students without the permission of their principal and the child’s parents.

-• Care must be taken at all times to maintain confidentiality of all information regarding students that is provided to you as a professional.
+• Care must be taken to maintain confidentiality of all information about students provided to you as a professional.
 This information should only be shared with other teachers when it will directly assist teachers in their work with that student.

 • Teachers must follow the ISNS Child Protection Policy.

-• Teachers are expected to collaborate with other teachers and to support each other in their role.
+• Teachers are expected to collaborate with other teachers and with other staff members and to support each other in their role.

-• Teachers are expected to share ideas and teaching practices.
+• Teachers are expected to share ideas, resources, and teaching practices.

-• Discussion and resolution of conflicts should be dealt with directly between the staff members who are involved.
-Constructive criticism or feedback should be given straight to the person it is intended for.
+• Discussion and conflict resolution should be dealt with directly between the staff members involved.
+Feedback should be given straight to the person it is intended for.
 If the issue remains unresolved after a meaningful effort to address an issue directly with a fellow staff member, then an administrator may be consulted for further mediation or action.

 • Whenever possible, decisions will be made collaboratively involving staff and administration.